San Diego ADA Attorney

 A: Probably not.
 In the past, it was common practice for insurance companies to defend and indemnify their insured against injury and ADA claims.
 Today, however, many insurance carriers have written this type of coverage out of their policies.
 You are encouraged to tender your lawsuit to your insurance carrier; however, it is likely you will receive a Reservation of Rights letter stating they will not defend or indemnify you in your case.

 Q: What is the fine per violation?

-A: In California, a plaintiff may seek triple the amount in damages, a minimum of which is $4,000.00 per violation, plus attorneys fees and costs.
-So if your business is really in violation, you may consider settling the case instead of fighting a battle you will ultimately lose.
-Keep in mind that if you lose the case, the plaintiff may be awarded attorneys fees which could exceed $100,000.
+A: In California, a plaintiff may seek triple the amount in actual damages, a minimum of which is $4,000.00 per visit, plus attorneys fees and costs.
+So if your business is really in violation, you may consider settling the case instead of fighting a battle you may ultimately lose.
+Keep in mind that if you lose the case, the plaintiff may be awarded attorneys fees.

 Q: Who’s responsible, the landlord or the tenant?